mtumilowicz/git-notes/README.md

             * `git commit --amend` resets to the previous commit and then creates a new commit with the same commit message as the commit that was just reset
     * git reflog
+        * anything that is committed in Git can almost always be recovered
+            * even commits that were on branches that were deleted
+            * or commits that were overwritten with an --amend commit
         * is updated whenever a commit pointer is updated (like a HEAD pointer or branch pointer)
         * if everything is broken, you can use git reflog
             * copy the hash of the event before your mistake, and then run